Vladimir Yevtushenkov: Career

 The first firm he gained control was Moscow City Telephone Network (MGTS) purchasing a 55% stake in MGTS during privatization.
-In 1993, he gained control of the Moscow Bank for Reconstruction and Development that became a designated bank for the Government of Moscow which greatly increased cash flows through the bank and, in February 2018, MTS Bank became the sole operator for five years on the Mayor of Moscow's website mos.ru. Нe is the major shareholder and since 1995 was chairman of the board of the Russian investment holding company Sistema (together with another Top Managers such as Evgeny Novitsky).
-In April 2022, Yevtushenkov reduced his stake in Sistema below control (49.2%) and stepped down from the Corporation’s board of directors.
+In 1993, he gained control of the Moscow Bank for Reconstruction and Development that became a designated bank for the Government of Moscow which greatly increased cash flows through the bank and, in February 2018, MTS Bank became the sole operator for five years on the Mayor of Moscow's website mos.ru. Нe is the major shareholder and since 1995 was chairman of the board of the Russian investment holding company Sistema(together with another Top Managers such as Evgeny Novitsky).
+In April 2022, Yevtushenkov reduced his stake in Sistema below control (49.2%) and stepped down from the corporation's board of directors.
 Sistema was an early shareholder in Russian mobile telecommunications pioneer VimpelCom, and sold its stake when the company was the first Russian company to list on the New York Stock Exchange in November 1996.
 Yevtushenkov took Sistema public in February 2005, in a $1.35 billion IPO that was Russia's largest ever at the time.
-Today Sistema is the largest shareholder in MTS (49.94%), Russia's largest telecommunications company.
-Other major Sistema assets include children's goods retailer Detsky Mir (until 2020), pulp and paper holding Segezha Group, Russia's largest chain of private healthcare clinics MEDSI, the largest stake in East-West United Bank (Luxembourg) (EWUB) which has become the principal Russian overseas bank in Europe after Gazprombank's liquidation and the sanctioning of the VTB network of banks, etc.
+Sistema decided as early as October 2022 to sell its stake in EWUB. etc.

 In 2009, Sistema purchased oil and gas companies in the Republic of Bashkortostan.
 This would be the foundation of the oil and gas company Bashneft.

 Currently, Yevtushenkov owns 49.2% of the total conglomerate.
 In 2014, according to Forbes, he was Russia's 15th richest businessman with a fortune of around US$9 billion.
 On the Forbes 2016 list of the world's billionaires, he was ranked #722 with a net worth of US$2.4 billion.
 By February 2018 his assets had fallen to US$2 billion, and his rank plunged to #1215; by November 2018, Yevtushenkov was Russia's 62nd wealthiest man with his total means amounting US$1.4 billion and dropping to #1541 in the world's billionaires ranking.